 Scope of material collected

 The archive collects historical and contemporary material on mills and milling, including millwrighting and the place of the mill in social as well as technological and architectural history.
-There is a strong emphasis on traditional mills, which includes mills and similar structures that are or were powered by wind, water, muscle or steam.
+There is a strong emphasis on mills and similar structures that are or were powered by wind, water, muscle or steam.
 We will retain items not directly related to our subject area when these are donated as part of a larger collection and their disposal would damage the archival integrity of the collection.

 Worldwide, although the focus will be on the United Kingdom.